 James Joyce's Ulysses was published in Paris on 2 February 1922.

-In 2022, the Keough-Naughton Institute has built a year of lectures, symposia, and events around interrogating and celebrating the work that is widely considered the most important book of the 20th century.
+In 2022, the Keough-Naughton Institute has built a year of lectures, symposia, and events around interrogating and celebrating the work that is widely considered the most important novel of the 20th century.

-This event is a constituent element of Ireland's Department of Foreign Affairs’ program “States of Modernity: Forging Ireland in Paris 1922-2022.”
+This event is a constituent element of the Consulate General of Ireland Chicago's program “States of Modernity: Forging Ireland in Paris 1922-2022.”